 After successful completion of this year, they will gain full registration with the GMC and then begin their F2 year.
 The old name for doctors in this year is Senior House Officer (SHO).

 F1 year (PRHO)

 The F1 year is typically divided into three 4-month posts.
-These posts will typically consist of 4 months in a medical specialty (e.g. respiratory, geriatrics), 4 months of surgery (e.g. urology, general surgery) and 4 months of another specialty (e.g. psychiatry, GP or anything else).
+These posts will typically consist of 4 months in a medical speciality (e.g. respiratory, geriatrics), 4 months of surgery (e.g. urology, general surgery) and 4 months of another speciality (e.g. psychiatry, GP or anything else).

 F2 year (SHO)

 The F2 year is typically divided into three 4-month posts.
-These could be in any specialty, and may include jobs in shortage specialties or academic medicine.
+These could be in any speciality and may include jobs in shortage specialities or academic medicine.

 How long does it take to become a doctor?

 During the F2 year, doctors can apply for specialist/GP training programme.
 The GP training programme typically lasts for 3 years, whilst specialist training programmes typically last for 5 to 7 years.
 Alternatively, doctors may apply for fixed-term specialist training posts which each last for a year.
 However, only the first 2 years spent in these types of job count towards their training.
 After completing these jobs, doctors can apply for specialist training programme as normal.

 What qualifications do you need to be a doctor?